paritytech/polkadot-sdk/src/api/chainHead_unstable_follow.md

 **Note**: The RPC server is encouraged to include around 1 minute of finalized blocks in this list.
 These blocks are also pinned, and the user is responsible for unpinning them.
 This information is useful for the JSON-RPC clients that resubscribe to the `chainHead_unstable_follow` function after a disconnection.

 `finalizedBlockRuntime` is present if and only if `withRuntime`, the parameter to this function, is `true`.
-It coresponds to the last finalized block from the `finalizedBlockHashes` list.
+It corresponds to the last finalized block from the `finalizedBlockHashes` list.

 The format of `finalizedBlockRuntime` is described later down this page.